 Are Bed Bugs Dangerous?

 No, bed bugs are not dangerous.
-Recent researchers have found no evidence to support the claim that these pests are dangerous or helping in the spread of certain diseases.
-Although, since they bite resulting in itching, excessive scratching can lead to skin related complications.
+Recent research has found no evidence to support the claim that these pests are dangerous or helping in the spread of certain diseases.
+Although, since they bite resulting in itching, excessive scratching can lead to skin-related complications.